jacoborus/node-filesaver/docs/readme.md

 node-filesaver
 ==============

-Stores files in folders easily with node.js
+Manage collections of files easily with node.js

 ## Installation